-1. From the left side, grab the left-side handlebar, apply the brake, and put your left foot on the footrest.
+1. From the left side, grab the left-side handlebar and apply the hand brake; then put your left foot on the footrest.
 2. Grab the right-side handlebar.
 3. Swing your leg over the seat and set your right foot down on the right-side footrest.
 4. Get seated in a comfortable position.
 5. Always keep your feet planted on the footrests.